National Crossword Puzzle Day is celebrated each year on December 21.

-Founded by The New York Times Puzzle Editor Will Shortz, it is still directed by him.
-The tournament offers a $5,000 grand prize with 20 other prizes awarded in various categories.
+Founded by The New York Times Puzzle Editor Will Shortz, he is still directed.
+The tournament offers a $5,000 grand prize, with 20 other prizes awarded in various categories.
 Scoring is based on accuracy and speed.
 Next year will be the 43rd annual competition, which is typically held each April.

 World’s Hardest Crossword Puzzle

-The Guinness Book of World Records lists the World’ Largest Crossword Puzzle at seven feet by seven feet.
+The Guinness Book of World Records lists the World’s Largest Crossword Puzzle at seven feet by seven feet.
 The puzzle features 28,000 clues that must be answered to fill its 91,000 squares.